WICG/storage-buckets/explainer.md

-This proposal also entails designating buckets as the recommended unit for managing existing storage policy (quota) and new storage policies, such as expiration, persistence, and encryption.
+This proposal also entails designating buckets as the recommended unit for managing existing storage policy (quota) and new storage policies, such as expiration and persistence.
 Each storage bucket can store data associated with established storage APIs such as [IndexedDB](https://w3c.github.io/IndexedDB/) and [CacheStorage](https://w3c.github.io/ServiceWorker/#cachestorage), so defining